apache/streampipes-examples/README.md

 # StreamPipes

-Apache StreamPipes (incubating) A self-service (Industrial) IoT toolbox to enable non-technical users to connect , analyze and explore IoT data streams.
+Apache StreamPipes (incubating) A self-service (Industrial) IoT toolbox to enable non-technical userAccounts to connect , analyze and explore IoT data streams.

-It leverages non-technical users to quickly define and execute processing pipelines based on an easily extensible toolbox of data sources, data processors and data sinks.
+It leverages non-technical userAccounts to quickly define and execute processing pipelines based on an easily extensible toolbox of data sources, data processors and data sinks.

 Learn more about StreamPipes at [https://streampipes.apache.org/](https://streampipes.apache.org/)